desmap/ale-sensible/README.md

 ```
 Plug 'desmap/ale-sensible'
 Plug 'w0rp/ale'
-...
 ```
-_Above applies to vim-plug users, adjust these lines to your way of installing plugins or just copy'n'paste the stuff yourself from [ale-sensible.vim](https://github.com/desmap/ale-sensible/blob/master/plugin/ale-sensible.vim)_
+_Above applies to vim-plug users, adjust this to your plugin manager or just copy'n'paste from [ale-sensible.vim](https://github.com/desmap/ale-sensible/blob/master/plugin/ale-sensible.vim)_

-Then, install all linters/fixers you want to use locally or globally (don't mix local and global) and ALE will find them.
-To set fixers, e.g. first Prettier, then Standard, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
-To execute all fixers, run `:ALEFix` in Vim/Neovim.

-This should be enough for a good start.
+Then, install all linters/fixers you want locally or globally (don't mix local and global!) and ALE will find them.
+To set fixers, e.g. first Prettier, second Standard, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
+To execute all fixers, run `:ALEFix`.
+This should be enough for a quick start.
 Find further ALE options and commands with `:help ale`.

 _Missing any settings that should be default?
 Open an issue or PR._